davidlondono/PlayerView/README.md

 //define the time interval to get callback delegate of the current time of reproduction, default sends 60 times on 1 second
 //default CMTimeMake(1, 60)
-playerVideo.interval = CMTimeMake(1, 1)
+//this send the time one time per one second playerVideo.interval = CMTimeMake(1, 1)

 //set and get the speed of reproduction